New Creation Ministries International

 Tami Jelinek writes:

-This series of four sermons is without a doubt the clearest and most beautiful presentation of the gospel and grace of God that I have heard in my life.
+This series of four sermons is without a doubt the clearest and most beautiful presentation of the Gospel and grace of God that I have heard anywhere.

 me I am.
 One might suppose it would be hard to sort through all of this other, to find the truth.
 But it's not hard to find, because it's in the Bible.
 Every other version of "truth," even within the context of "Christianity" and "church," and in the context of "Scripture" selectively presented, stops short of piercing through our hearts to show us who we really are.
 And it seems that is not by accident.
 There is purposeful attention given, great care taken, to change the truth of God into a lie.
 The lie tells us we are something more than we are (apart from Him), and that He is something less than He is.
 And the result is that there are relatively few in "Christianity" who know and understand to worship Him both for who He is and for what He has done.
 And by extension, there are so few who know how to treat others in Him, according to the new creation that they are, and the very righteousness of God which they have become.